aritrabarik/JS-Projects/README.md

 # JS-Projects

-Projects I have built while learning JavaScript and implementing the concepts which I have learnt!
+Projects I have built/will be building using Vanilla JS while also learning and implementing it's various concepts!

 1. <a href = "https://js-passenger-counter-app.netlify.app/" target = "_blank">Passenger Counter App</a>